SanjeetDutt/Technology-Stack/LLD/002 Multithreading and concurrency.md

 # Synchronisation
 - issues we are trying to resolve in synchronisation
 	- let's suppose a variable has been declared which is used by two concurrent processes.
-	- due to concurrency wrong value will be put inside of the variable
+	- due to concurrency different thread will pick different value of variable

 ## Concept of critical section
 Part of the code which is shared by the concurrent process